ccocchi/rabl-rails/README.md

 end
 ```

-### Caching

-Caching is not a part of Rabl-rails.
-It is already in Rails itself, because caching all view output is the same as action caching (Rails caching is even better because it will also not run your queries).

-Moreover caching each object in a collection can be really not effective with big collections or simple objects.
-This is also a nightmare with cache expiration.

 ### Render object directly

 There are cases when you want to render object outside Rails view context.
 For instance to render objects in the console or to create message queue payloads.
 For these situations, you can use `RablRails.render` as show below: